Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to the blog section.
 2. Select a category from the filter menu.

+**Expected Result:**  Only blog posts in the selected category should be displayed.

-**Expected Result:**  Only blog posts in the selected category are displayed.
+**Actual Result:**  Only blog posts in the selected category are displayed.

 ---